 The normal position for transplant is low down in the abdomen, well away from the position of normal kidneys.
 The transplant sits under the skin, and can be felt under the skin if you press hard, just above the pelvic brim – the pelvic brim is the bone you can feel just above the pocket on a pair of trousers.
 It is not necessary, therefore, to remove someone’s own, failed kidneys in order to do a transplant.

-There are few exceptions like when these kidneys are often infected, and tthey need to be removed before transplant as they might cause problems after a transplant.
-Also, some people with polycystic kidneys have such large kidneys that there is no room in the side to put transplant, so that one of the polycystic kidneys must be removed.
+There are few exceptions like when these kidneys are often infected, and they need to be removed at a renal transplant hospital before the transplant as they might cause problems after.
+Also, some people with polycystic kidneys have such large kidneys that there is no room in the side to put a transplant, so that one of the polycystic kidneys must be removed.

 Who can have transplant?

-Patients with end stage kidney failure are suitable for a transplant, provided you are considered to be suitable after assesment by your doctor and also after a suitable donor kidney can be found
+Patients with end stage kidney failure are suitable for a transplant, provided you are considered to be suitable after assessment by your doctor at a renal transplant hospital and also after a suitable donor kidney can be found

-People who will probably not be considered suitable include those with serious heart disease,people with severe diabetic complications or who have recently had cancer.
+People who will probably not be considered suitable include those with serious heart disease, people with severe diabetic complications or who have recently had cancer.
 There is no age limit for kidney transplantation.
-However most doctors would think very seriously before transplanting someone over 65 years old.
+However most doctors at a renal transplant hospital would think very seriously before transplanting someone over 65 years old.
 The reason being older people often do not tolerate the transplant operation very well.
 Also, the drugs that are needed after a transplant are often too strong for older people.

 Testing for viruses

-Before anyone can be put forward for a transplant, they will have to be tested for various viruses.
+Before anyone can be put forward for a transplant at a renal transplant hospital, they will have to be tested for various viruses.
 These include HIV (the virus that causes AIDS), hepatitis B, hepatitis C and cytomegalovirus (known as CMV).
 It is important to test for these viruses because .
 After the transplant, they may cause illness.
 If the hepatitis (liver infection) virus tests are positive, it may be possible to have transplant, but further tests will be needed on the liver to make sure a transplant would be safe.

 Other tests for transplant suitability

-These include an an electrocardiogram (ECG, an electric recording of the heart beat), and an echocardiogram (ECHO, a sound-wave picture of the heart) and a chest X-ray.
-Kidney patients who are diabetic also have a treadmill test (measurement of the ECG while walking fast) or a cardiac Angiogram (a special X-ray picture of the heart).
+These include an electrocardiogram (ECG, an electric recording of the heart beat), and an echocardiogram (ECHO, a sound-wave picture of the heart) and a chest X-ray.
+Kidney patients who are diabetic also have a treadmill test (measurement of the ECG while walking fast) or a cardiac Angiogram (a special X-ray picture of the heart) from a well established renal transplant hospital.

 Life after Transplant

-Once the operation is done and kidney is functioning well ,you will attend the clinic frequently for f he first three months
+Once the operation is done and the kidney is functioning well ,you will attend the renal transplant hospital frequently for the first three months.

 Sport and fitness Exercise is recommended for people with transplants Please discuss first with your doctors exactly what you want to do.